 comment left by fadedOTAKU

-This being Manifest’s “Leadership Issue,” in a time when so many entertainers shy away from being called a role model for fear of having to live up to that standard and the expectations that come along with that label, Cole instead does not run away from that inevitability and instead seems to take it on as a calling as well as a challenge.
-Therefore, with hip-hop music being the most prevalent genre of music for millennials reared on pop-culture, it would be remiss not to include commentary on J. Coles third consecutive #1 album (released on December 9th, 2014).
-Now that the album has been out a couple of months and there has been adequate time to digest it all; along with the various reviews, it seemed most hit the mark, but didn’t exactly ring the bell.
+This being Manifest’s “Leadership Issue,” in a time when so many entertainers shy away from being called a role model for fear of having to live up to that standard, and the expectations that come along with that label.
+Cole, instead does not run away from that inevitability.
+Instead, he seems to take it on as a calling, and also; a challenge.
+Therefore, with hip-hop music being the most prevalent genre of music for millennials reared on pop-culture, it would be remiss not to include commentary on J. Cole's third consecutive #1 album (released on December 9th, 2014).
+The album has been out a couple of months, and there has been adequate time to digest it all.
+The various reviews, although they mostly seemed most hit the mark, they didn’t exactly ring the bell.
 In a time when music sales are declining overall, J. Cole's, 2014 Forest Hills Drive sold 371,000 copies in its first week and went gold the next week selling with over 500,000 copies sold, proving that some of the critics are not in sync with the masses.

 Whereas so much hip-hop music today can be likened to fantasy, as if watching an episode of, Lifestyles of the Rich and Famous, J. Cole’s music is more relatable to real life and mostly absent of tales of riches and bitches, bottle poppin’, diamond rings, conspicuous consumption, bling and things.
 Instead, refreshingly 2014 Forest Hill Drive, is a visceral endeavor into the unsuspecting struggle that one encounters on the road to superstardom, or whatever your definition of success might be.
 It is a coming of age story as well as a cautionary tale filled with double entendres, that can relate to and be applied to both; the state of hip-hop and everyday life situations.
 The album offers simplification for the tough situations life throws with its overall theme of, "love conquers all," as well as exposes the complexities that lie underneath when trying to come to that realization.
 Head bangerz’ of a different sort.
 If songs on 2014 Forest Hill Drive won’t make you bounce and reel, they will perhaps make you think and feel.
 If you’re looking for something that will make you turn-up, or perhaps have you turned out — this is not that.
 However, if music is your therapy, then have a seat on the couch and take a listen.